jbtubman/dimroom/README.md

 # DIMROOM

+Jim Tubman
+June/July 2025

-A read-only command-line version of Lightroom.
+_A read-only command-line version of Lightroom._

 ## Installation

-Dimroom was built and tested on a Mac Studio, using the Clang C++ compiler and VSCode.
+Dimroom was built and tested on a Mac Studio (MacOS 15.5), using the Clang 17.0.0 C++ compiler and VSCode.
+It does compile without error in that environment.
+The unit tests (such as they are) all pass.

 The source code is available on GitHub.
 Clone `git@github.com:jbtubman/geologic.git` into a directory.